NovatecConsulting/camunda-aws-s3-connector/README.md

 - ❎ Delete a file from an AWS S3 bucket
 - 📁 Files are saved in the local filesystem to allow interaction between activities

+NOTE: This connector will _not_ provide any infrastructur related functionalty like creating or deleting buckets.
+There are better tools for that...

 ## Repository Content

 * **[AWS S3  Connector implementation](connector-aws-s3-libs/README.md)** to interact with an S3 bucket in AWS